1st Bagmati Provincial Assembly

-The first Bagmati Provincial Assembly was elected by the 2017 provincial elections.
+The first Bagmati Provincial Assembly was elected by the 2017 provincial elections in Nepal.
 110 members were elected to the assembly, 66 of whom were elected through direct elections and 44 of whom were elected through the party list proportional representation system.
 The term of the assembly started on 1 February 2018 and ended in September 2022.
 Dormani Poudel and Astalaxmi Shakya served as the chief ministers from the CPN (UML) and Rajendra Prasad Pandey served as chief minister from CPN (Unified Socialist) during the term of the assembly.
 Sanu Kumar Shrestha served as the speaker of the assembly and Radhika Tamang served as the deputy speaker.